 Use ATMs to withdraw money

-I’ve used ATM’s in Ecuador to pull money from both the US and Canada.
+I’ve used ATM’s in Costa Rica to pull money from both the US and Canada.
 They work great.
 However, here are a few things to keep in mind:

 - In Costa Rica, its not uncommon for the ATM to run out of money.
 This is most likely to happen on the weekends and so try to take out money durinf mid week – a Tuesday – Thursday.
 I would not be overly concerned about this but just something to keep in mind.